One of my most enduring early writing lessons was simply how to hold a pen.

 For all the range of new input devices — mouses, scrolling devices, touch pads, tablet pens, etc. — our primary interface with technology is the keyboard, the alphabet.

 I learned my lesson when keyboards were few and pens were the main option besides typewriters.
-And yet, in 2021 the market outlook for ballpoint pen manufacturers remains as bright as ever.
+And yet, in 2023 the market outlook for ballpoint pens remains as bright as ever.
 We’re still writing plenty by hand.

 We tilt our keyboards and position our pointing devices to prevent carpal tunnel syndrome, shoulder pain, and other ergonomically avoidable ailments.